HISPlayer/UnityWebGL-SDK/import-sample.md

 To check how to set up the SDK and API usage, please refer to **Assets/HISPlayerWebGLSample/Scripts/HISPlayerWebGLSample.cs** and **WebGLStreamController GameObject** in the Editor.

 ## UI Demo
 The UI components in the sample scene are fully modifiable.
-The sample is intended to show a comprehensive scene using the HISPlayer SDK to help demonstrate features such as play, pause, seek, video streaming, etc.
+The sample is intended to show a comprehensive scene using the HISPlayer SDK to help demonstrate features such as play, pause, seek, etc.

 <p align="center">
 <img src="./assets/webglsample-ui.PNG">